streamanalyze/sa.documentation/README.md

 The relational wrapper allows to to define object-oriented views of data residing in a relational database.
 Once the view has been defined the contents of the database can be used in AmosQL queries without any explicit calls to SQL.

-To regard a relational table as an Amos II type use:
+To regard a relational table as an sa.amos type use:
     import_table(Relational r, Charstring table_name) -> Mapped_type
 for example
     import_table(relational_named("db1"),"SALES");
 The view is represented by a mapped type which is a type whose extent is defined by the rows of the table.
 Each instance of the mapped type corresponds to a row in the table.
 The name of the mapped type is constructed by concatenating the table name, the character _ and the data source name, for example Person_db1.
-Mapped type names are internally capitalized, as for other Amos II types.
+Mapped type names are internally capitalized, as for other sa.amos types.
 For each columns in the table import_table will generate a corresponding derived wrapper function returning the column's value given an instance of the mapped type.
 For example, a table named person having the column ssn will have a function

  ssn(Person_db1)->Integer